SwetabjaGit/uber-driver-backend-overview/README.md

 `/complete-trip` - Change the status of the trip to completed

-`/rate-rider` - Rate the Rider from 1 - 5
+`/rate-rider` - Rate the Rider on a scale of 1 - 5

 ## Execute commands: